Can you get a credit card with no limit?

 • A stable, relatively high income

-• track record of managing credit responsibly
+• A track record of managing credit responsibly

-They’re often found on premium or rewards cards, rather than standard credit builder or balance transfer cards.
+They’re often found on premium or rewards cards, rather than standard credit builder or balance transfer cards

 If you’re new to credit or rebuilding your score, you’ll be better off with a card designed to help you improve your credit history first.